vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-devops-part-1.md

 #### Pet Servers

-    What are our priorities for Pet Servers:--> Longevity--> Interdependencies--> Centralization --> Scale up
+    What are our priorities for Pet Servers:
+    --> Longevity
+    --> Interdependencies
+    --> Centralization
+    --> Scale up

-> “We need cattle not pets”
+> ## “We need cattle not pets”

-    Priorities for Cattle Servers:--> Disposability--> Isolation--> Decomposition--> Scale Out
+    Priorities for Cattle Servers:
+    --> Disposability
+    --> Isolation
+    --> Decomposition
+    --> Scale Out

 ![](https://cdn-images-1.medium.com/max/1500/0*AvOYZkQ-zCsJwC4-.png)